Griffin Park … the Playing Fields of MB

 Baseball has been the park’s signature game and the most the well-known teams were the Falcons, Tidal Waves and Royals (loyalties remain today for many former players).
 Memorable coaches have included Bruce Bradley, Jack and Phil Kuhlthau, Tom McHugh, Larry Brower and Dick Keller.

 John Farrell, who managed the Boston Red Sox to the 2013 World Series championship and complied a notable career as a MLB pitcher, got his start in Griffin Park.

 Down through the years, the MB Fire Company softball team has been outstanding on these playing fields.
 The volunteer firefighters Sunday morning team has won more than 15 league championship since the early 1970s, including several undefeated seasons.
-The firemen began playing league softball in the early 1940s.
+The firemen began playing league softball in 1940.

 In July 1976, Griffin Park hosted many activities in celebration of America’s Bicentennial.
 In the 1980s, Bruce Bradley (by then a borough commissioner) and Mayor Lou Sodano used borough and Green Acres funds to enlarge the park, converting marshland into expanded and usable recreation grounds.
 A boat ramp at the end of Tocci Avenue was also added.
 In 2006, new restrooms were constructed and the four tennis courts were improved.

 Today’s park includes two baseball diamonds, two soccer fields, five tennis courts, two basketball courts, a jogging path and a gazebo.
 And everything from runners to walkers, boaters to ballplayers, children to seniors, and crowds to calm can be found at the playing fields of Monmouth Beach.